 This means even with the statistical difference in death rates, the flu is more prevalent and far more likely to be a problem for the average person.
 ‘When you have 30 million infected, it’s easy to infect that next 10 million,’ Poland says.

 The Bottom Line.

 While taking precautions to prevent the spread of the coronavirus is important, you may need to live with some uncertainty when it comes to the general health anxieties it inspires.
-It’s up to you to stay vigilant, take into account your medical history, monitor any symptoms and think critically about whether your specific situation puts you at risk.”
+It’s up to you to stay vigilant, take into account your medical history, and monitor any symptoms.”